Infineon/capsense/README.md

 Use CAPSENSE™ for:
 * Touch and gesture detection for various interfaces
 * Proximity detection for innovative user experiences and low-power optimization
-* Contactless liquid-level sensing in a variety of applications
 * Touch-free operations in hazardous materials

 ### Features